-- If data is needed from the database controller loads the model, ask for result and model send back results, then controller set results to data.
+- If data is needed from the database controller loads the model, ask for results and model send back results, then controller set results to data.

-- All these data are sent to View which renders and show the output.
+- All these data are sent to View which renders and shows the output.

 In the catalog and admin directories, you can see a tree structure of MVCL so whenever we create modules or pages we follow these directories structure:

-- Controller – Controller loads the language and set the variable for any text used in the data.
-If data is needed from the database controller loads the model, ask for result and model send back results, then controller set results to data.
+- Controller – The controller loads the language and set the variable for any text used in the data.
+If data is needed from the database controller loads the model, ask for results and model send back results, then controller set results to data.

 - Model – Database layer – All calls to the database are done.
 It is to structure DB calls so that all other files have access to the same DB queries.